wqferr/palette-maker/README.md

 in the corresponding position).
-If an argument was given to the program, it will se that name, otherwise, it will save to `palette.png`. *Note that the name given to the program does _not_ affect the file format.* If given the file name "image.jpg", the image will be saved to that file with `png` encoding.
+If an argument was given to the program, it will se that name, otherwise, it will save to `palette.png`. *Note that the name given to the program does _not_ affect the file format.* If given the file name "image.jpg", the image will be saved to the app directory with that name and `png` encoding.

+### Reading ###
+You can import palettes by placing them in the app directory and passing their name as an additional argument to love.
+For now, it will just crash if the given file exists and its width or height are 17 or more.
+Regardless if the file previously existed or not, the app will dump the palette to that file when saving.

 ## Who are you anyway? ##
 I'm a Computer Sciences student at USP (University of São Paulo, Brazil), and